 This might seem like an unusual dish, a pasticciata (a layered casserole) of bread and cheese that’s baked, cut into portions, and served in a bowl of hot broth.
 Yet the tastes and eating pleasure of seuppa ou piat will be completely familiar and welcome to anyone who loves the gratinéed crouton of French onion soup or enjoys a crispy grilled-cheese sandwich with a bowl of rich chicken broth alongside.
 This is a good dish for company, because you can have both the broth and the pasticciata hot and ready to be put together when your guests come.
 (Chicken stock is my preference, but a savory vegetable stock or a meaty beef broth is just as good.)

-- 8 cups tasty chicken broth (or clear beef or vegetable stock) (Chicken Stock recipe)
+- 8 cups tasty chicken broth (or clear beef or vegetable stock) (Vegetable Stock recipe)

 - kosher salt to taste